Indigenous histories from Indigenous voices and lived experiences.

 Native Circles Art by M. Nazbah (Diné)

-Native Circles is a podcast that focuses on Native American and Indigenous histories from Indigenous voices and lived experiences.
-They talk each month with historians and intellectuals committed to working with and for Indigenous communities to share Indigenous stories.
+Native Circles is a podcast co-founded by Diné historian Farina King and Tsimshian author Sarah Newcomb, in 2021, that focuses on Native American and Indigenous voices and lived experiences.
+They talk each month with public intellectuals committed to working with and for Indigenous communities to share Indigenous stories.

-We are honored to be a recipient of the 2021-2022 Turning Points in History Grant from the Albert Lepage Center for History in the Public Interest at Villanova University.
-Thank you to the Lepage Center!
+In support of initiating the Native Circles podcast, we received the 2021-2022 Turning Points in History Grant from the Albert Lepage Center for History in the Public Interest at Villanova University.
+Many thanks to the Lepage Center!